 Commitment to Sustainability

-Our new trainsets have been efficiently designed to use 40 percent less energy per passenger and feature sustainable components including seating made out of recycled leather.
-Amtrak is proud to expand our robust recycling program and offer a new sustainable food and beverage program onboard our Acela trains.
+The new trainsets have been efficiently designed to use 40 percent less energy per passenger and feature sustainable components including seating made out of recycled leather.
+Amtrak is proud to expand our robust recycling program and offer a new sustainable food and beverage program onboard the Acela trains.